Sturm Glow Cream: Flow with the Glow

 Bottom Line

 For a more thorough analysis, this product will need extended testing into the colder months of Fall and Winter.
 For now, the Glow Cream coincides with the freshness and permutable weather of Spring (and possibly Summer).
-The team at Sturm Soho store and spa stated that it is set to release in May, while the Sturm IG announced a May 2nd release date.
+The team at Sturm SoHo store and spa stated that it is set to release in May, while the Sturm IG announced a May 2nd release date.
 A small group of Blue Mercury event attendees were able to purchase on April 25, 2024.

 *The Glow Cream was tested April 22, 2024-April 30, 2024 when temperatures ranged from 38-84 with wind, rain and sun.
 The product reported user results after 4 weeks.